kubestellar/kubestellar/docs/content/direct/core-chart.md

 InstallPCHs: true

 # List the Inventory and Transport Spaces (ITSes) to be created by the chart
-# Each ITS consists of a mandatory unique name and an optional type, which could be either host or vcluster (default to vcluster, if not specified)
+# Each ITS consists of:
+# - a mandatory unique name
+# - an optional type, which could be host, vcluster, or external (default to vcluster, if not specified)
+# - an optional install_clusteradm flag, which could be true  or false  (default to true) to enable/disable the installation of OCM in the control plane
+# - an optional bootstrapSecret secion to be used for Control Plabes of type external (more details below)
 ITSes: # ==> installs ocm (optional) + ocm-status-addon

 # List the Workload Description Spaces (WDSes) to be created by the chart